TeoDar/zed-one-monokai/README.md

 Original project:
 https://github.com/azemoh/vscode-one-monokai

+To match keys in the json file of the theme, 2 tools were used:
+- VSCode: `Developer: Inspect Editor Tokens and Scopes`
+- Zed: `dev: open highlights tree view`

 ## Thanks to:
 #### enBonnet
 [For the wonderful json key mapping table between the vscode and ZED styles.](https://github.com/enBonnet/migrazed/blob/main/docs/crossover.md)